johnbillion/query-monitor/README.md

 # Query Monitor #

 Query Monitor is a debugging plugin for anyone developing with WordPress.
-It has some unique features not yet seen in other debugging plugins, including automatic AJAX debugging and the ability to narrow down things by plugin or theme.
+It has some advanced features not available in other debugging plugins, including automatic AJAX debugging and the ability to narrow down things by plugin or theme.

 Query Monitor adds a toolbar menu showing an overview of the current page.
 Complete data is shown in the footer once you select a menu item.